 Booking.com has improved a lot in recent years with a larger worldwide selection and better prices.
 Often has free cancellation which is a big bonus, and you pay no deposit on your bookings, and now includes most budget accommodations and hostels too.
-For this reason I now use it over Hostelworld and Hotels.com when booking my accommodations, including hostels.
+This is always my second choice after Agoda.